 - enhance our relationships with the plant and fairy world.

-After a session, if a client wishes to continue on their journey towards additional enlightenment I am able to advise them on the most appropriate course of essential oils and their applications to alter a person’s mood and outlook on their lives.
+After a session, if a client wishes to continue on their journey towards further enlightenment, I can advise them on the most appropriate course of essential oils and their applications to alter a person’s mood and outlook on their lives.

 Interesting facts about Essential Oils

-Incredibly even in modern day Indonesia, Ylang Ylang blossoms continue to be used on the marriage beds of newlywed couples due to its aphrodisiac qualities!
-In other modern day studies, essential oils such as Peppermint Oil have been subjected to scientific scrutiny and a study by Dr. Alan Hirsch revealed that participants who regularly used peppermint oil consumed 23% less calories that those who did not.
+Incredibly even in modern-day Indonesia, Ylang Ylang blossoms continue to be used on the marriage beds of newlywed couples due to its aphrodisiac qualities!
+In other modern-day studies, essential oils such as Peppermint Oil have been subjected to scientific scrutiny, and a study by Dr. Alan Hirsch revealed that participants who regularly used peppermint oil consumed 23% fewer calories than those who did not.
 Peppermint Oil is so concentrated that a single drop is the equivalent of 28 cups of peppermint tea.

-Finally Jasmine is know to us as the flower of existential essence as its aroma is with us only fleetingly once it has been picked.
-The complexity of this Oil’s process and labor intensive process makes Jasmine one of the most essential oils to produce.
+Finally Jasmine is known to us as the flower of existential essence as its aroma is with us only fleetingly once it has been picked.
+The complexity of this oil’s process and labor-intensive process makes Jasmine one of the essential oils to produce.